Table of Contents

 On the plus side, there are numerous words in the dictionary that you can use to flatter your friends.
 They’re wonderful, to be sure, but some of them are ‘ingenious,’ while others are ‘magnanimous,’ and a third may be ‘perspicacious’ – which is why you’d go to him or her for help with your problems!

-Chapter 13 – Checking your progress: Comprehensive test II
+Chapter 13 – Checking your progress: Comprehensive Test II

-Part II appears to require another 120-item self-assessment test.
+Part II requires another 120-item self-assessment test.

 Part Three: finishing with a feeling of complete success